-1. REPORTING ENTITY
+REPORTING ENTITY

 Ainsworth Game Technology Limited (the 'Company') is a company domiciled in Australia.
 The address of the Company's registered office is 10 Holker Street, Newington, NSW, 2127.
 The consolidated financial statements of the Company as at and for the six months ended 31 December 2022 ("current period") comprised of the Company and its subsidiaries (together referred to as the 'Group' and individually as 'Group entities').
-The comparative periods used in the notes to financial statements include the six months ended 31 December 2021 ("pcp"), the six months ended 30 June 2022 ("FY22").
+The comparative periods used in the notes to financial statements include the six months ended 31 December 2021 ("pcp"), the six months ended 30 June 2022 ("prior half"), and the twelve months ended 30 June 2022 ("FY22").
 The Group is a for-profit entity and primarily is involved in the design, development, manufacturing, sales and distribution of gaming content and platforms including electronic gaming machines, other related equipment and services and online social and real money games.

-2. BASIS OF PREPARATION
+BASIS OF PREPARATION 2.